jadecobra/python_tdd_exercises/source/classes/unittest.rst

   - ``cls`` is for the :ref:`subclass<how to test if something is a subclass>` being tested
   - ``superclass`` is for the :ref:`parent class<what is a class?>` of the :ref:`subclass<how to test if something is a subclass>` being tested.

-* I change the :ref:`call<how to call a function with input>` to use :ref:`an instance<how to test if something is an instance>` instead of a :ref:`class<what is a class>`, then add two things to the parentheses
+* I change the :ref:`call<how to call a function with input>` to use :ref:`an instance<how to test if something is an instance>` instead of a :ref:`class<what is a class?>`, then add two things to the parentheses

   .. code-block:: python
-    :lineno-start: 126
+    :lineno-start: 154
-    :emphasize-lines: 4-8
+    :emphasize-lines: 5-8

     def test_assert_is_subclass():
         # assert issubclass(unittest.TestCase(), set)